 These are the Thelin family favorites.
 I’d love to see your favorites in the comments!

-While this is freezing, chop up some bell peppers and onions into small pieces.
-You’ll also need to cook up some ground sausage and bacon (I usually use about a half-pound per meal).
-I usually use at least 1/4 pound of each per meal.
+While they’re freezing, chop up bell peppers and onions into small pieces.
+You’ll also need to cook up ground sausage and bacon.
+I usually use at least 1/2 pound of each per meal.
 Sometimes, if I have a little extra, I’ll use more.

 To freeze the meal, just fill a large Ziploc bag halfway with potatoes.
 Add the bell peppers, onions, bacon, sausage and shredded cheese.
 Freeze this together.